AikidoSec/safechain-internals/README.md

 # safechain-agent

-In progress implementation of an Agent that will wrap Aikido safe-chain and other scanners that make local development secure.
+In progress implementation of an Agent that will wrap Aikido the following scanners to make local development secure:
+- safe-chain
+- githook
+- VS code extensions scanner
+- (others in the future)